vcosss/Caristocrat/README.md

 # Caristocrat
-A car rental agency software.
+A software to manage a whole car rental agency.
 This was my first Development project and was only meant for learning.
+Security wasn't kept in mind while making this toy project and hence it is non-deployable yet.